SamaneMohammadi/Final-result-of-Systematic-Literature-Review/README.md

 - Practitioners lack a structured way to choose a privacy-preserving mechanism given application constraints (e.g. low-latency edge vs. high-stakes healthcare).

 ### Main contributions
-- PRISMA-driven systematic review of recent privacy-preserving FL papers.
+- A systematic review of recent privacy-preserving FL papers.
 - Three-way taxonomy: data-level, content-level, and hybrid mechanisms.
 - Mapping of each mechanism class to its impact on accuracy, convergence, communication, and computation.
 - Application-domain-oriented selection guide for researchers and practitioners.